Generalised polynomials and integer powers: Preliminaries

-{ We will never be concerned with the exact value of complexity of a given semialgebraic set; rather, we are interested in sequences of semialgebraic sets whose complexity is uniformly bounded.
-The following example provides gives a class of such sequences which is the most important for our purposes. }
+It will be convenient to also define $\complexity(S) := \infty$ if $S \subset \RR^d$ is not semialgebraic.
+We will never be concerned with the exact value of the complexity of a given semialgebraic set; rather, we are interested in sequences of semialgebraic sets whose complexity is uniformly bounded.
+The following example gives the class of such sequences which is the most important for our purposes. }